LukeChannings/hammer/README.markdown

   --version                              Show version.
   -p --port=<port>                       The HTTP Server port [default: 4321] -a --addr=<host>                       The default IP for the server port [default: 0.0.0.0] -g --gzip                              Compress the output with gzip.
+Note: Not recommended for local development.
   -P --proxy=<url>                       Redirect 404s to a proxy URL --sourcemap=<external|inline|none>     Whether or not to include a source map with the bundle --css-modules                          Enable CSS Modules

+Trace Options:
+  --flat                                 A flat list of all files in the dependency graph --list-orphans                         Lists all files that are never imported
 ```

 ## Installation